redis/redis-doc/docs/getting-started/_index.md

         sudo vi /etc/init.d/redis_6379

-Make sure to modify **REDISPORT** accordingly to the port you are using.
+Make sure to set the **REDISPORT** variable to the port you are using.
 Both the pid file path and the configuration file name depend on the port number.

-* Copy the template configuration file you'll find in the root directory of the Redis distribution into `/etc/redis/` using the port number as name, for instance:
+* Copy the template configuration file you'll find in the root directory of the Redis distribution into `/etc/redis/` using the port number as the name, for instance:

         sudo cp redis.conf /etc/redis/6379.conf

-* Create a directory inside `/var/redis` that will work as data and working directory for this Redis instance:
+* Create a directory inside `/var/redis` that will work as both data and working directory for this Redis instance:

         sudo mkdir /var/redis/6379

 * Edit the configuration file, making sure to perform the following changes:
     * Set **daemonize** to yes (by default it is set to no).
-    * Set the **pidfile** to `/var/run/redis_6379.pid` (modify the port if needed).
+    * Set the **pidfile** to `/var/run/redis_6379.pid`, modifying the port as necessary.
     * Change the **port** accordingly.
-In our example it is not needed as the default port is already 6379.
+In our example it is not needed as the default port is already `6379`.
     * Set your preferred **loglevel**.
     * Set the **logfile** to `/var/log/redis_6379.log`
     * Set the **dir** to `/var/redis/6379` (very important step!)
-* Finally add the new Redis init script to all the default runlevels using the following command:
+* Finally, add the new Redis init script to all the default runlevels using the following command:

         sudo update-rc.d redis_6379 defaults